ludwig/split-manpage.vim/README.md

 - `<Leader>kh` - opens the man page on a vertical split window to the left of the current window.
 - `<Leader>kl` - opens the man page on a vertical split window to the right of the current window.

-As with Vim's `K` (see `:help K`), you can also apply a count before calling any of these mappings.
+As with Vim's `K` (refer to `:help K` for more), you can also apply a count before calling any of these mappings.
 The appropriate man page section will be brought up when doing the lookup.
 For example, `2<Leader>kk` will take the keyword under the cursor, look it up in section 2 of the man pages, and place the resulting man page inside a split window above the current window.

 You can also use the commands `:Man <word>` and `:ManS <section> <word>`, but they will open the desired man page in the current window.
 For example, to bring up the `curl(1)` man page you can run